Ary4m3n/Pokemon/README.md

 ## Overview

+We examine data about Pokemon.
 We estimate an Bayesian hierarchical model which explains their attributes based on their functionality.

 ## File Structure